-Examines the theory and practice of policy-making with a focus on international dimensions and issues.
+Theory and practice of policy-making with a focus on international dimensions and issues.
 Topics include the Canadian international policy process, theories of policy formulation and their relationship to policy analysis and evaluation.

-Precludes additional credit for INAF 5001 (no longer offered).
+Precludes additional credit for INAF 5011 (no longer offered).